Let’s start with a simple question: what are you doing this weekend?

 going to.
 You generally use going to for predictions that are not so far in the future: It’s going to rain—look at those clouds.
 What do you think is going to happen next?
 He’s going to be unhappy when he finds out about this.

 That said, don’t worry about the difference between

 will and going to here.
 You can use both freely—no one will notice.

 You can also use many other phrases to make predictions.
 Let’s look:

 K: So, do you think they’ll do it?
 M: Michelle will definitely do it.
 There’s no chance Andy is going to finish.
 He doesn’t look like he can run to the bus stop, so I can’t believe he’ll run 26 miles.
 K: I don’t know.
 He’s been training hard.
 He’s unlikely to get a fast time, but I’m pretty sure he’ll do it.
 M: Well, anyway, we can agree that Michelle is sure to be much faster!
 K: Yeah, of course.
 Do you think she’ll do it in under three hours?
 M: It’s not likely that she’ll do it that fast.
 Under three hours for a marathon is quick.
 But, she’s bound to get under four hours.
 K: That’s still a good time.

 There, we were talking about two people running a marathon, and making predictions about how they would do.

-Apart from will and going to, did you notice any other language we used to make predictions about the future?
+will and going to, did you notice any other language we used to make predictions about the future?

 In this way, you can show that you’re more or less sure about your prediction.